perokvist/Treefort/readme.md

 If you are using EventStore (geteventstore) use their subscriptions model (you could sprikle that with Rx as well).
 You could use the PublishEventStore together with ObservableEventStore, just create ObservableEventStore with PublishEventStore.

+###Azure

+The Azure project contains processors to aid messaging of commands and events.
+This trough either Queues or Topics.
+The bases is same as in the CQRS journey project, updated for the message pump functionallity.

+If you are using eventstore, use the subscription model when you can.

 #TODO

 - Enevelope "builder" cms -> envelope -> Done.
 BuildMessage